feitnomore/kubernetes-lb-controller/BUILD.md

       serviceAccountName: kubernetes-lb-controller
       restartPolicy: Always
 ```
-*Note:* Remember to point the `image` to the repository you are using.
+*Note:* Remember to set the `image` to the repository you used in the last step.

 ### Execute the Deployment
 ````